Andrew Gross

 Of the three websites on which the recruitment ads appeared, Foreskin Restoration and Restoring For Men seek to agitate men to use skin stretching devices on the penile shaft in an attempt to replace their foreskin.
 [18] A Voice For Men promotes violent hatred of women.
 [19-21] By limiting their subject pool to visitors to those sites, the authors guaranteed that they wouldn't hear from any men who may have benefited from traditional therapy strategies.

 It gets worse.
 The advertisement featured leading statements dismissive of circumcision and circumcised men (e.g. that circumcision is a human rights violation, that men's feelings are rejected based on a North American "sexual bias," that circumcised men lack "sensory input during sexual activities" and "a linear bearing between the penile shaft and the vaginal walls.")
 The ad contained reactions from men who apparently had previously contacted the authors, as well as the reported reactions of their therapists.
-[22] Reading the ad may have influenced subject to provide concurring responses.
+[22] The ad may have influenced subjects to provide concurring responses.
 A recruitment ad that discloses actual responses to the survey questions is extraordinary, perhaps unprecedented.
 The unorthodox ad makes it highly unlikely that the respondents are representative of all men who seek therapy to deal with negative feelings about circumcision.
 They certainly don't represent the feelings of circumcised men in general.

 The authors stated that "some men discover information [online] that shocks them into an awareness that they have lost out sexually."
 Watson has indicated that "information on the internet" is the most common cause of negative feelings about circumcision.
 [23] Well, yes - that's the problem.
 The internet offers plenty of information that is false, misleading, biased, or otherwise unreliable and suspect.
 The Circumcision Choice website exists, in part, to scrutinize articles and assertions related to circumcision to ascertain their validity and relevance.
 The eagerness of the authors to assume the accuracy of online content is further indicative that their conclusions are not based on science.